-I know a lot of people are pretty intimidated when it comes to cooking a turkey.
+I know a lot of people that are pretty intimidated when it comes to cooking a turkey in a convection oven.

 I am absolutely in love with our Dacor Classic Epicure Double Wall Ovens.
 They make any turkey I cook come out perfectly seared on the outside and juicy on the inside every time.

 Cooking a turkey has never been so easy as it is when cooking in a convection oven.

 Cooking Thanksgiving dinner takes a little planning and preparation.
 But we have a it all planned out for you with some easy and delicious recipes.

 If you are in charge of planning Thanksgiving dinner, here are our favorite go-to Thanksgiving recipes: